-With the recent addition of the Hunger Solution Center, the Food Bank tripled the amount of volunteer space available for sorting and boxing food products.
+With the addition of the Hunger Solution Center in 2015, the Food Bank tripled the amount of volunteer space available for sorting and boxing food products.
 A state-of-the-art production kitchen with the capacity to prepare more than 3,000 meals per day provides meals for HeadStart and other school feeding programs.
 In the summer of 2017, the kitchen produced more than 75,000 meals for summer feeding programs in Genesee and Saginaw counties.

-Today, the Food Bank provides over 28 million pounds of food, including nearly 11 million pounds of fresh produce each year to those in need.
-Working with more than 415 partner agencies consisting of local soup kitchens, homeless shelters and food pantries, the Food Bank network serves over 331,000 people in eastern Michigan who would otherwise go hungry
+Today, the Food Bank provides over 51 million pounds of food, including over 17 million pounds of fresh produce each year to those in need.
+Working with more than 700 hunger relief partners consisting of local soup kitchens, homeless shelters and food pantries, the Food Bank network serves over 331,000 people in eastern Michigan who would otherwise go hungry

 BOARD OF DIRECTORS